 Washing, organizing, and storing your winter coats.
 Because you don’t want a pile of sweat-stained, smoky, rain-splattered jackets and puffer vests cluttering your closet when you need to make room for shorts and open-toed shoes.

-But before you set aside your winter outerwear for the next few seasons, read on to learn how to properly clean and store your winter coats to keep them in tip-top shape.
+But before you set aside your winter outerwear for the next few seasons (with a MakeSpace pickup, perhaps?), read on to learn how to properly clean and store your winter coats to keep them in tip-top shape.

 How to Wash Your Winter Coats